The goalkeeper has one of the most important jobs during a game of soccer.

 It is possible for a goalkeeper to be given yellow and red cards, just like every other player on the field.
 However, it is uncommon but not impossible.

-If a goalkeeper commits a professional foul, then a referee can choose between a free kick, penalty award, or to give the offending goalkeeper a red card.
+If a goalkeeper commits a professional foul, a referee can choose between a free kick, a penalty award, or giving the offending goalkeeper a red card.

-A goalkeeper can also be given a red card if they handle the ball outside of their penalty area to deny their opposition a goal or a potential goal-scoring opportunity.
+A goalkeeper can also be given a red card if they handle the ball outside the penalty area to deny their opposition a goal or a potential goal-scoring opportunity.

-So, this means that goalkeepers could also be sent off the field at any point in the game and this is why many soccer fans get confused whether the game can continue without the goalkeeper.
+So this means that goalkeepers could also be sent off the field at any point in the game, and this is why many soccer fans get confused about whether the game can continue without the goalkeeper.

-In the event that a goalkeeper is sent off the field via a red card, then the team must substitute the goalkeeper.
+If a goalkeeper is sent off the field via a red card, the team must substitute the goalkeeper.

 Either way, the team will still be down a player and still have a goalkeeper to comply with FIFA’s Laws of the Game.